-In the 1988 Act, after section 14ZB (inserted by section 7 of this Act) insert -
+In the 1988 Act, after section 14ZB (inserted by section 8 of this Act) insert -

-"14ZC Repayment of rent paid for days after end of tenancy
+"14ZC Repayment of rent paid in advance

-- (1) A person who paid rent as a tenant under an assured tenancy is entitled to be repaid any part of that rent that relates to days falling after the end of the tenancy. - (2) Subsection (1) does not affect any other entitlement to payment arising at the end of an assured tenancy."
+(1) A person who paid rent in advance as a tenant under an assured tenancy is entitled to be repaid any part of that rent that relates to days falling after the end of the tenancy.

+(2) Subsection (1) does not affect any other entitlement to payment arising at the end of an assured tenancy."

-11 Right to request permission to keep a pet
+10 Right to request permission to keep a pet